 Dependent Care FSA

-A Dependent Care Flexible Spending Account is another IRS pre-tax benefit account used to pay for the care of eligible children or adults while you are at work.
+A Dependent Care Flexible Spending Account is an IRS pre-tax benefit account used to pay for the care of eligible children or adults while you are at work.
 The money you contribute to a Dependent Care FSA is not subject to payroll taxes, so you end up paying less in taxes and taking home more of your paycheck.
+Note: You cannot access the full amount of your Dependent Care FSA at the beginning of the plan year.
+You can only spend the funds you have accrued year-to-date.

 Contributions are not subject to federal income tax, Social Security tax or Medicare tax.